Halfway Houses in Mesa, AZ

 Services provided:

-• Residential rehab, regular outpatient treatment and long-term residential treatment
+• Intensive outpatient treatment program, long-term residential treatment and outpatient day treatment

 Transitional Living Center Recovery - 39.4 miles from Mesa, AZ

-Transitional Living Center Recovery is a sober living home in Casa Grande, Arizona, 85122 zip code.
+Transitional Living Center Recovery is a halfway house in Casa Grande, Arizona, 85122 zip code.

 Address: 117 East 2nd Street, Casa Grande, AZ 85122 in Pinal County